 LED indicators are located on the converter board, and confirm proper connection of the serial port.
 When properly connected, the GREEN LED will be on steady state.
 When data is transmitting, the RED and GREEN LED's will blink alternately.
-If the YELLOW LED is lit, this indicates that the serial port is incorrectly connected.
+The YELLOW LED indicates that the printer is properly connected and On-Line.